qianweicheng/rasa/examples/rasasc/data/nlu.md

 - Hello,   I loved the app and its very useful.
 But I see one missing feature that's changing the password.
 There is noway to change the password of any account in case I change my password.
 I would have to delete the account and add the account again with the new password.
 Can you please look into this.
 Regards Pankaj
 - Very good app.
 But should have password change option
 - I am trying to either figure out what my password was or change my password
+- I can't able to change my account password

 ## intent:save_message_draft
 - How do I save a message as a draft?
 - Save message as draft.
-- save a message as a drft.
+- save a message as a draft.
 - How can i save a message.

 ## intent:cancel_easilydo_account